-When a Title V inspection is done, one of the things that will happen upon completion of the inspection is a report being generated that will detail the entire system, along with whether or not the system passes or fails.
+When a Title V inspection is done, one of the things that will happen upon completion of the review is a report being generated that will detail the entire system, along with whether or not the system passes or fails.
 A failed system requires a replacement which more often than not will be a very expensive proposition.
 It is possible also to have what is called a “conditional pass” where there is some part of the system that needs a minor repair.
-For example, often times the inspector may find something like a crack in the septic tank.
-This would not be an automatic failure because a crack in a tank can be easily repaired even if it was a replacement of the entire tank.
+For example, often the inspector may find something like a crack in the septic tank.
+A small issue would not be an automatic failure because a crack in a tank can be easily repaired even if it was a replacement of the entire tank.

 Getting an approved Title V inspection is a big hurdle for a seller in the home sale process.
-When you receive the certificate everyone is happy including the seller, the buyer, the lender, the attorneys and the real estate agents involved in the sale.
-This is what happens through out the state of Massachusetts on a weekly basis when homes are sold.
-The Title V is passed around and everybody is happy when they see that checked box by the Title V inspector that says “APPROVED”.
+When you receive the certificate, everyone is happy including the seller, the buyer, the lender, the attorneys and the real estate agents involved in the sale.
+This is what happens throughout the state of Massachusetts on a weekly basis when homes are sold.
+The Title V is passed around, and everybody is happy when they see that checked box by the Title V inspector that says “APPROVED.”

 Local Board of Health Approval

-In a second recent transaction, I was representing a seller who was completing an Ashland Massachusetts short sale and they too got a Title V document from their inspector saying the Title V had passed.
+In a second recent transaction, I was representing a seller who was completing an Ashland Massachusetts short sale, and they too got a Title V document from their inspector saying the Title V had passed.
 No such luck though as the board of health inspector rejected it saying they did not like the fact that the washing machine drained into a dry well on the property.

 About the author: The above Real Estate information on when a Massachusetts Title V is not approved was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 26+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.